Nathan Dahm: Domestic violence legislation

 In 2024, after Governor Stitt vetoed Greg Treat's Senate Bill 1470 (co-authored with Representative Jon Echols of the House), a senate veto override passed, with Nathan Dahm as the only nay vote, though he had previously voted for it.
 It was the first veto override of the session.
 Called the Oklahoma Survivors' Act, it had first passed the senate with no nay votes, and then the House with only 3.
 The bill "would permit courts to reduce sentences for domestic violence survivors for crimes they committed relating to that abuse," such as criminalized survivor April Wilkens, who was able to watch the vote pass the House along with other incarcerated women in Mabel Bassett.
 But Governor Kevin Stitt vetoed the bill along with ten other bills.
 Chris Boring, president of the District Attorneys Council, applauded the veto but advocates for the measure believed it "is critical to address systemic failures in criminal justice for women in Oklahoma."
 The very next day after Stitt's veto, Treat called for a Senate veto override.
 The Oklahoma Survivor Justice Coalition advocates said that the governor had been "mislead" by the DAs into thinking it was a bad bill.
 They claimed that they had "heard this misinformation from the state’s prosecutors and the District Attorneys Council for two years" during their efforts to get a bill passed.
 In a press release, they accused prosecutors of “continuously and mercilessly prosecuting survivors of domestic violence, and seeking harsh, maximum punishments, while simultaneously letting their abusers plead out and face minimal consequences.”
-Treat accused the DAs of going back on a deal he struct with them and saying that another bill had been drafted to ensure criminals couldn't abuse the system, addressing any concerns prosecutors had with the bill.
+Treat accused the DAs of going back on a deal he'd struck with them and saying that another bill had been drafted to ensure criminals couldn't abuse the system, addressing any concerns prosecutors had with the bill.
 Treat accused the governor of having "zero communication" with him or any discussion on the bill.
 He said, "There's an absolute target on senate bills from the governor, he has already vetoed 8 of them."
 News Channel 8 Tulsa also said that the Oklahoma District Attorneys Association has "refused or ignored repeated requests for comment on the legislation for more than a year."
 Advocates "encouraged the House to also override the veto, which is necessary for the measure to become law."
 If both chambers override Stitt's veto, the bill will become a law effective November 1.
 Co-author Echols said he was "very surprised at the veto" but that, “We’re going to pass protections for domestic violence victims this year...[either through] another bill or through an override of this bill.”
 Representative Monroe Nichols said in a statement that “In my eight years in office, I’ve rarely been more frustrated and confused by a governor’s veto."